pilotmoon/popclipweb/site/dev/url-actions.md

 titleTemplate: :title — PopClip Developer
 ---

-# URL actions
+# Open URL actions

-In a URL action, PopClip will ask macOS to open a given URL, optionally inserting the selected text and option parameters into the URL.
+In an Open URL action, PopClip will ask macOS to open a given URL, optionally inserting the selected text and option parameters into the URL.

 If the URL scheme is `http:` or `https:` then: